-This post helps you understand what the ego is as well as how to recognise it within you.
-You will also learn how the ego survives and gets its fuel from your actions and thoughts.
-Once you have this knowledge, you can see through its tricks and allow it to balance.
-In time, you connect with your sense of wholeness and inner peace.
+This post helps you understand what the ego is and how to recognise it.
+Learn how the ego becomes imbalanced, survives, and gets its fuel from both actions and thoughts.
+You can then see through its tricks and allow it to balance.
+In time, you connect with a sense of wholeness and inner peace.

 What is the ego?